1999AZZAR/wikipedia-mcp-server/tools.md

-# Enhanced Wikipedia MCP Server - Complete Tools Reference
+# Wikipedia MCP Server - Complete Tools Reference

-This document details all the tools (methods) available through the Enhanced Wikipedia MCP Server's JSON-RPC 2.0 API with enterprise-grade resilience and monitoring features.
+This document details all the tools (methods) available through the Wikipedia MCP Server's JSON-RPC 2.0 API with enterprise-grade resilience and monitoring features.

-## 🌟 Overview
+## Overview

-The Enhanced Wikipedia MCP Server provides **6 powerful tools** for Wikipedia interaction:
+The Wikipedia MCP Server provides **10 powerful tools** for Wikipedia interaction:

-### 🎯 **Core Enhanced Tools**
+### Core Tools
 1. **`search`** - Enhanced search with snippet control and pagination
 2. **`getPage`** - Enhanced page retrieval with images, links, categories
 3. **`getPageById`** - Enhanced page by ID with same enhancement options